marchaesen/vcxsrv/mesalib/docs/drivers/venus.rst

        --host_ip 192.168.0.1 \
        --netmask 255.255.255.0 \
        --mac 12:34:56:78:9a:bc \
-       --rwdisk disk.qcow2 \
+       --rwdisk disk.img \
        -p root=/dev/vda1 \
        <path-to-bzImage>

-assuming a working system is installed to partition 1 of ``disk.qcow2``.
+assuming a working system is installed to partition 1 of ``disk.img``.
 ``sudo`` or ``CAP_NET_ADMIN`` is needed to set up the TAP network device.

 Virtio-GPU and Virtio-WL